-1. Source quality ceiling - select the maximum publisher tier to post leads to this campaign (Platinum, Gold, Silver, Bronze, Nickel, or Coal).
+1. Source quality ceiling - select the maximum publisher tier to post leads to this campaign (Excellent, Very good, Good, Fair, Below average or Poor).

-2. Source quality floor - select the minimum publisher tier to post leads to this campaign (Platinum, Gold, Silver, Bronze, Nickel, or Coal).
+2. Source quality floor - select the minimum publisher tier to post leads to this campaign (Excellent, Very good, Good, Fair, Below average or Poor).

 3. Escore floor - enter the minimum Escore for leads posted to this campaign.
 50 is recommended.

 The Goal is the specific disposition status of the lead that the buyer strives to reach (most often - Sale or Customer).
 Goals are configured on the campaign level together with the expected revenue received by the buyer when it is achieved.
 Read more about Disposition Goals.

 1. Target CPA Status - set the desired lead status that matches the target acquisition of the buyer.
 To remove the goal, select None status.

 Target status names may vary per vertical according to settings on Disposition Naming page.